Data Access and Analysis Tools

 PRIMRE provides consistent, easy access to information to help reduce duplication of effort and to enable the MRE community to build upon the successes of others to innovate and advance the adoption of MRE technologies.

-The PRIMRE Code Catalog is a searchable online software discovery platform and knowledge base that allows users to perform faceted searches to identify software tools, codes, and other software products that they can use for MRE-related tasks.
-In addition to providing information on existing software tools, PRIMRE also hosts the PRIMRE Code Catalog.
+Marine Energy Software is a knowledge hub on PRIMRE with a searchable online software discovery platform that allows users to perform faceted searches to identify software tools, codes, and other software products that they can use for MRE-related tasks.
+In addition to providing information on existing software tools, PRIMRE also hosts the Code Hub and Code Catalog.

 MHKDR: Marine and Hydrokinetic Data Repository

-The Marine and Hydrokinetic Data Repository (MHKDR) receives and makes available all MHK-related data generated from projects funded by DOE's Water Power Technologies Office (WPTO).
-It is home to over 1,800 resources and more than 520 GB of data, including data from DOE-funded programs like the Wave Energy Prize and data produced by DOE-funded research.
+Found on DOE's OpenEI site, the Marine and Hydrokinetic Data Repository (MHKDR) receives and makes available all MHK-related data generated from projects funded by DOE's Water Power Technologies Office (WPTO).
+It is home to over 1,800 resources and more than 520 GB of data, including data from DOE-funded programs such as the Wave Energy Prize and data produced by DOE-funded research.
 Data on the MHKDR are downloaded more than 700 times per month by a variety of institutions, including academia, industry, national labs, and government agencies.

 The MHKDR protects DOE's investment in research and development by preserving, providing access to, and disseminating data and findings from WPTO-funded projects to the greater MHK scientific community, industry, academia, and others so they may leverage the knowledge and experience gained, build upon prior successes, avoid duplication of effort, and accelerate the rate of innovation in the MHK sector.